Sudden adiabaticity entering field-induced state in UTe2: Results

-Fig.~\ref{fig:figure1}(a) shows the phase diagram of UTe$_{2}$ as a function of magnetic field and field orientation; the angle $\theta$ describes the field rotating from parallel to the crystallographic $b$ axis ($\theta = 0^{\circ}$) towards the $c$ axis ($\theta = 90^{\circ}$).
-The phase diagram is based on prior magnetization, electric and thermal transport measurements~\cite{ran_nearly_2019, ran_extreme_2019, knafo_magnetic-field-induced_2019, knebel_field-reentrant_2019, knafo_comparison_2021, aoki_unconventional_2022}; the points surrounding the high-field superconducting phase $\mathrm{SC_{FP}}$ were taken from Ran \textit{et al.}~\cite{ran_extreme_2019}.
+Fig.~\ref{fig:figure1}(a) shows the phase diagram of UTe$_{2}$ for magnetic field magnitude and orientation ($H-\theta$); with the angle $\theta$ describing the field rotating from parallel to the crystallographic $b$-axis ($\theta = 0^{\circ}$) towards the $c$-axis ($\theta = 90^{\circ}$).
+The phase diagram is based on prior magnetization, electric and thermal transport measurements~\cite{ran_nearly_2019, ran_extreme_2019, knafo_magnetic-field-induced_2019, knebel_field-reentrant_2019, knafo_comparison_2021, aoki_unconventional_2022}; the points surrounding the high-field phase $\mathrm{SC_{FP}}$ were taken from Ran \textit{et al.}~\cite{ran_extreme_2019}.
 Despite sample temperature $T$ excursions of up to $\approx 1.0$~K (described in detail below), far from equilibrium with the $^3$He bath temperature ($\approx 0.6$~K), the field positions of both the high-field metamagnetic and low-field transition out of the SC$_{\rm PM}$ phase obtained from our PDO and MCE measurements are in good agreement with prior data.
-In the case of the metamagnetic transition this is unsurprising, as $H_{\rm m}$ is virtually temperature independent for $T<4$~K~\cite{aoki_unconventional_2022}.
+In the case of the metamagnetic transition, this is unsurprising as $H_{\rm m}$ is virtually temperature independent for $T<4$~K~\cite{aoki_unconventional_2022}.

-Examples of sample temperature $T$ versus field curves for $H\parallel b$ ($\theta = 0$) and $\theta = 33^{\circ}$ are shown in Fig.~\ref{fig:figure2}(a, b) alongside data from simultaneous PDO measurements (c, d).
+Examples of sample temperature $T$ versus field curves for $H\parallel b$ ($\theta = 0$) and $\theta = 33^{\circ}$ are shown in Fig.~\ref{fig:figure2}(a, b) on top of data from simultaneous PDO measurements (c, d).
 Referring to the phase diagram [Fig.~\ref{fig:figure1}(a)], at sub-Kelvin temperatures and $\theta =0$, the up-sweep of a 55~T field pulse first traverses the low-field SC$_{\rm PM}$ phase, then the so-called re-entrant superconducting phase (SC$_{\rm RE}$) and the metamagnetic transition at $H_{\rm m}$ before finally entering the field-polarized (FP) (non-superconducting) phase.
-By contrast, at $\theta =33^\circ$, a similar pulse goes through the SC$_{\rm PM}$ phase, a metallic (non-superconducting) phase and the metamagnetic transition (shifted to higher field), where it enters the SC$_{\rm FP}$ phase.
-As we will now see, these different paths across the phase diagram result in different thermal responses.
+By contrast, at $\theta =33^\circ$, a similar pulse goes through the SC$_{\rm PM}$ phase, a metallic (paramagnetic, non-superconducting) phase, and the metamagnetic transition (shifted to higher fields), where it enters the SC$_{\rm FP}$ phase.
+As we see, these different paths across the phase diagram result in different thermal responses.